-Satya Prakash Sharma, aged about 70 years, he has been with the company from last 23 years and currently serves as Yard Administration in the company.
+Satya Prakash Sharma, aged about 71 years, he has been with the company from last 23 years and currently serves as Yard Administration in the company.
 He holds a B. Com degree from Jaipuria College.
 After graduation, he ventured into his own business in the iron and steel industry.
-For the past 23 years at BMW, His extensive experience across industries and leadership positions adds significant value to the company's operations and strategic initiatives.
+For the past 23 years at BMW, His extensive experience across industries and leadership positions adds value to the company's operations.